INNESS PRYOR LMHC LPC

+My first name rhymes with "Guinness," if you were wondering.
 I identify as a White, middle class, queer, able-bodied cisgender woman, among other things.
 I recognize that many of my identities afford me certain privileges; I strive to stay aware of these, and to work with each client from a culturally humble perspective.
 I have a background in sex education.
 I try to practice body acceptance or neutrality most days.
 As a former English major, I'm fond of all kinds of meaning making; sometimes I write poetry that my sister later uses to make fun of me.
 I grew up in the Pacific Northwest and I live here with my family, two dogs, and a cat.
 (I vacuum a lot.
 It's never enough.)
 In my free time, you'll find me creating playlists; taking long road trips; singing with friends, sometimes in public; browsing antique malls and movie rental stores; and carefully organizing my bookshelves, usually when I'm supposed to be doing something else.

 I received a Master's of Education in Community Counseling from Seattle University in 2017, followed by additional coursework in a variety of therapeutic subjects.
 I am grateful for the education I received from clients at Seattle Counseling Service, Youth Eastside Services, and Pathlight Mood & Anxiety Center, prior to establishing my private practice in 2021.
 I am licensed in Oregon and Washington.

 I especially love working with adult clients who wish to explore the following:

 communicating with others

 identifying and honoring healthy boundaries

 tending intimate relationships, including those with multiple partners